Choristoneura luticostana

 Choristoneura luticostana is a species of moth of the family Tortricidae.
 It is found in China (Heilongjiang, Jilin), the Korean Peninsula, the Russian Far East and Japan.
 The habitat consists of fir-broad-leaved and cedar-broad-leaved forests.

 Adults have been recorded on wing from June to August.

 The larvae feed on Quercus, Betula, Lespedeza and Rhododendron species, as well as Malus pumila.
-They cut open the buds and roll the leaves at the apices of the branches.
-Young larvae are green with a black head.
-Older larvae are blackish-green, also with a black head.
 Larvae can be found from May to June.